 - 15.1.
 Listening to and responding to our "student's voice" plays a major part in their education at Coppice School.
-Students are asked their views on a range of issues, they are invited to join Annual Reviews and PCRs if this is appropriate dependent on complexity of need. - 15.2.
-We have a Pupil Parliament who have been involved in interviewing and contributing to many key areas of school.
-This year we have begun a Pupil Parliament initiative. - 15.3.
+Students are asked their views on a range of issues; they are invited to join Annual Reviews if this is appropriate dependent on complexity of need. - 15.2.
+We have a Pupil Parliament who have been involved in interviewing and contributing to many key areas of school, members are also part of the Trust cabinet. - 15.3.
 As part of the EPEP process all LAC learners are consulted on their views of how they see their education at Coppice School, exploring likes and dislikes and evaluating their progress. - 15.4.
 Post 16 students have a weekly PCR lesson which focusses on their individual hopes and aspirations and informs their Post 19 transition.